 - Join the community on Slack

 - Contribute to working groups such as the Technical Group and Content Group

-- Start to help out where you can, that could be building new functionality, improving documentation, testing, or sharing new user research.
+- Start to help where you can.
+That could be building new functionality, improving documentation, testing, or sharing new user research.

 Subscribers pay a fee to Open Digital Cooperative to help keep the project running and pay for product development.

-Primarily supplier members will gain access to this growing pool of councils who are part of this unique project, but there are a host of other benefits.
+Primarily, supplier members will gain access to this growing pool of councils who are part of this unique project, but there are many other benefits.

 Event & networking

-- Promote job opportunities on LocalGov Drupal website and slack channels
+- promote job opportunities on the LocalGov Drupal website and Slack channels

 Lead generation & thought leadership

 - listing as a recommended supplier on the LGD website